hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Right-click on the saved script, select **Properties**.
 Click on **Unblock** at the bottom, then click on **OK**.
 1. Right-click on the saved script, select **Run as administrator** and follow the prompts.

-Alternatively, you may manually import IKEv2 configuration.
-These steps apply to **Windows 7, 8, 10 and 11**.
+Alternatively, **Windows 7, 8, 10 and 11** users can manually import IKEv2 configuration:

-1. Securely transfer the generated `.p12` file to your computer, then import it into the "Computer account" certificate store.
+1. Securely transfer the generated `.p12` file to your computer, then import it into the certificate store.

    To import the `.p12` file, run the following from an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/):

    ```console
    # Import .p12 file (replace with your own value)